VictoriaKalashnik/ConnectedMolecules/API steps.md

 - send Get events request in Postman
 - make sure the response doesn't contain a record with payload = X and thingId = Y
+- if it does exist send "Delete a single event" request in Postman with that record's timestamp

 ## "X" sends an event with message "Y"

-- run command in commandline:
+- run command in commandline in `thing-example-js` directory:
 ```shell
 node pubsub --endpoint "a15auxg78avhs5-ats.iot.eu-west-1.amazonaws.com" --cert "../certificate.pem" --key "../private.key" --ca "../AmazonRootCA1.pem" --topic "kalashnikviktoriia/events"  --message "Y" --thing "X" --count 1
 ```